 On June 24, 2016, the Company entered into a three-year \$400.0 million committed revolving credit facility with a syndicate of Canadian, U.S. and international financial institutions.
 This unsecured facility can be drawn in Canadian or U.S. dollars and bears interest payable monthly, based on Banker's Acceptance and Prime rates for Canadian dollar loans and LIBOR for U.S. dollar loans.
 The facility is intended to meet the Company's funding requirements for general purposes, and to provide appropriate levels of liquidity.
-As at June 30, 2017, the Company had drawn letters of credit of \$6.3 million on this facility (2016: \$68.8 million).
-Drawn letters of credit decreased following the combination of the assets of several of the Company's pension plans, and the subsequent closure of the letter of credit that supported the asset transition.
+As at September 30, 2017, the Company had drawn letters of credit of \$6.4 million on this facility (2016: \$17.9 million).

 This revolving term facility requires the maintenance of certain covenants.
-As at June 30, 2017, the Company was in compliance with all of these covenants.
+As at September 30, 2017, the Company was in compliance with all of these covenants.